rbmathis/azurecodegpt/README.md

 <img src="examples/explain.png" alt="Refactoring selected code using chatGPT"/>

 To **insert a code snippet** from the AI's response into the editor, simply click on the code block in the panel.
 The code will be automatically inserted at the cursor position in the active editor.
+This functionality is controlled by the setting `pasteOnClick` setting.
+If true, clicks within the results window will be pasted into the open document.

 <img src="examples/refactor.png" alt="chatGPT explaining selected code"/>

 You can select some code in the editor, right click on it and choose one of the following **shortcuts** from the context menu:
 #### Commands:
-- `Ask aoaigpt`: will provide a prompt for you to enter any query
+- `Ask aoaigpt`: will provide a prompt for you to enter any prompt
 - `aoaigpt: Explain selection`: will explain what the selected code does
 - `aoaigpt: Refactor and Optimize selection`: will try to refactor and optimize the selected code
 - `aoaigpt: Find problems`: looks for problems/errors in the selected code, fixes and explains them